ppaschos/snowmass-connect-docs/docs/index.md

 1. Provide users a gateway to the Open Science Grid in order to run their production computational workflows via job submissions to the OSG HTCondor pool
-2. Provide access to the OSG Storage at the University of Chicago where users can store input files for jobs to the grid and output files (results) from their jobs
+2. Provide access to the OSG Storage at the University of Chicago where users can stage input files for grid jobs and collect output from their jobs
 3. Provide an environment for the development of OSG appropriate workflows that will leverage distributed High ThroughPut computing.
 To facilitate such development a list of scientific software is accessible from the login node using `modules`.
 You can list availablle modules using the `module avail` command.
 You can load a module with the `module load <module_name>` command.
 More details on